buildbuddy-io/rules_claude/README.md

 Bazel rules for running Claude Code prompts as build actions.
 Built on top of [tools_claude](https://github.com/buildbuddy-rules/tools_claude).

+If you want a hermetic Claude Code toolchain that you can use to write your own rules, see [tools_claude](https://github.com/buildbuddy-rules/tools_claude).

 ## Setup

 Add the following to your `MODULE.bazel`: